He thinks Trump won in 2020. Now, he wants to oversee Ohio’s elections - NewsBreak

 The Heritage Foundation, a conservative think tank, tracks election fraud in every state.
 But the group lists only 1,353 “proven instances” since 2000 out of hundreds of millions of votes cast.
 LaRose’s office found just 27 Ohio ballots that were potentially cast illegally in the 2020 general election, just 0.0005% of nearly 6 million cast statewide.

 “Ohioans knew it was honest,” LaRose said of the 2020 election.
-“And whether your favorite candidate won or lost, you could look at that and say Ohio just had an honest election.”The Spectrum: LaRose talks secretary of state race
+“And whether your favorite candidate won or lost, you could look at that and say Ohio just had an honest election.”Jan.
+6 rioter who sought Trump’s ‘approval’ convicted

 Adams said he believes LaRose is not searching hard enough for fraud and that he would levy stiffer penalties if elected.